casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sending-deploys.md

 casper-client query-global-state --help
 ```

+### Time-to-live {#ttl}

+Time-to-live is the parameter that determines how long a deploy will wait for execution.
+The acceptable maximum `ttl` is configurable by chain, with the Casper Mainnet maximum set to `1day`.
+If you are deploying to a different network, you will need to check `chainspec.toml` for that network to determine the acceptable maximum.

+In the event of a network outage or other event that prevents execution within the `ttl`, the solution is to resend the deploy in question.

+Should the deploy's `ttl` exceed the allowable limit, or if the deploy expires, the network's deploy acceptor will find the deploy invalid and return a warning.

 ### Deploy Payments {#deploy-payments}

 Dependent upon the complexity and needs of the deployment in question, several options exist to allow users to pay for smart contract execution.